enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

                 Below this distance gain is clamped to maximum.
 Defaults to 2.0.
             max_distance: Distance at which the sound is fully attenuated and inaudible.
                 Defaults to 50.0.
+            channel: Audio channel (bus) to route the sound to.
+Defaults to limon.AudioChannel.SFX.
+Valid values: SFX, SPEECH, AMBIENT.
+Passing MASTER or MUSIC returns 0 — MASTER is a global volume multiplier, not an assignable channel; MUSIC is controlled exclusively through set_music / stop_music.
+See Audio Channels below for how channel volumes affect the effective gain.

         Returns:
             int: Sound ID for use with stop_sound, pause_sound, etc., or 0 on failure